Find out the best way to walk the Appian Way by learning from my mistakes!

 So how do you start the Appia Antica walk?
 You can take a taxi (easiest), the bus (still easy) or walk (tiring in the hot sun but doable).

 I opted for the bus because I really don’t like paying for taxis when buses are an easy option.
 The bus that drives along a portion of the Appia Antica is bus number 118.
 It leaves from Piazza Venezia, the Colosseum on days other than Sunday or from a stop near Circus Maximus.
-I’d been visiting Circus Maximus and opted for that stop, but after waiting 2o minutes, I just missed it (the bus number was posted on a piece of white paper in the window and only noticed after it left the “bus stop” in the middle of the street since it couldn’t stop at the actual stop due to cars parked in the way).
-So I waited for about 25 minutes for another bus and not knowing how long it would take, I started to walk.
-One thing you’ll find when using the Rome public transport system, is that they bus stops show all the buses for that line.
-But it doesn’t tell you how often they arrive …
+I’d been visiting Circus Maximus and opted for that stop, but after waiting 20 minutes, I just missed it.
+The bus number was posted on a piece of white paper in the window and I only noticed after it left the “bus stop” in the middle of the street.

 Of course as soon as I started walking, the bus I needed went flying by.
 So I kept walking and 30 minutes later missed the next one.
 You’re probably wondering why I didn’t eventually flag down a taxi.
 At this point I would have been happy to pay but didn’t see one along the route.
 I decided to keep walking and eventually I made the start of the road after one or two small detours across a multi-lane road with lots of traffic!

-Where to Start the Walk (if you take the bus)
+Where to Start the Appian Way Walk (if you take the bus)

-On the map, the Appia Antica Regional Park is huge and it’s hard to figure out where all the sites lie on the road.
-If I were to do the walk again, I’d take the bus past Il Museo delle Mura, a small museum built into one of the city gates about 2km from Circus Maximus (free toilets inside).
+On the map, the Appia Antica Regional Park is huge and it’s hard to figure out where all the sights are.
+If I did the walk again, I’d take the bus past Il Museo delle Mura, a small museum built into one of the city gates about 2km from Circus Maximus (free toilets inside).
 From here you’ll need to walk the first few kilometres on a road with vehicles and private residences for a long bit of the walk with not a lot to see until you reach the Catacombs of St Callixtus and the Catacombs of San Callisto.
 Jump off the bus at either of the Catacombs or start the walk a bit earlier at the Church of Quo Vadis, where Via Appia Antica veers off to the left.

 The catacombs are a popular highlight, but check the times before going if they are of interest.
 On the day I visited, they were closed from 12 – 2pm so I didn’t get a chance to go inside.
-When passing through, I recommend taking the dirt road between the two since it gets you off the main road that in this section is fairly narrow, with high stone walls on both sides, traffic and not a lot of shade.
+I recommend taking the dirt road between the two since it gets you off the main road.
+In this section the main road is fairly narrow, with high stone walls on both sides, local traffic and not a lot of shade.

 Circus of Maxentius

-The first stop I made was to see the Circus of Maxentius, originally an ancient racetrack, which is free to visit.
-If you don’t already have a map of the walk, ask for one at the information both (also free).
+My first real stop was the Circus of Maxentius, which was originally an ancient racetrack.
+It also happens to be free to visit.
+If you don’t already have a map of the park, ask for one at the information both (also free).

 Continuing along the road, you’ll pass by a few restaurants (all with signs saying full on the day I visited – the locals are more organised than I was!) with lovely gardens.

 If you’re after a smaller lunch, there are also a couple cafes along the road.
 These sell everything from bottled water, to packaged ice creams and takeaway lasagna.
-At least one of the cafes rented bicycles, that I’d later find out were a popular and much quicker way of seeing the road.
+At least one of the cafes rented bicycles.
+If walking all day doesn’t sound appealing, cycling seemed to be a very popular option, especially with families.

-Be warned that after these two cafes, there’s not much else along the road from this point onwards.
+Be warned that after these two cafes, there’s not much else along the road.
 Once the road turns into large cobblestones, traffic is not allow so there is no services provided.
-This is where the tourists arriving by tourbus seemed to turned into locals out for a family afternoon of cycling or walking.
+This is where the walkers switched from tourists arriving by tour bus to locals out for a family afternoon.